 We also offer an M.A. degree to our Ph.D. students midway through their training for the doctorate.

-MA Degrees for both "4+1" and PhD Students
+MA Degree for PhD Students

 General Requirements for MA Degrees